 Make the stakes clear.
 Stakes in Horror are not for subtext.
 What can the protagonist gain?
 What can they lose?

 You’ll want to get to the inciting incident of the global story (in Hero’s Journey terminology, the “call to adventure”) as soon as possible.
 There is an initial problem.
 The monster attacks or makes itself known as a threat.
-This is a warning that would give a reasonable person misgivings about moving forward or investigating.
+This is a warning that would give a reasonable person misgiving about moving forward or investigating.
 The protagonist registers this new information but chooses not to act (perhaps choosing to delay making a decision).
-In other genres, the hero accepts the quest at the beginning of the middle build.
-In horror, by ignoring the warning, the hero inadvertently accepts the quest in the beginning hook.
+In other genres, the protagonist accepts the quest at the beginning of the middle build.
+In Horror, by ignoring the warning, the protagonist inadvertently accepts the quest in the beginning hook.

 Your story’s middle build will contain your second major progressive complication of the global story (crossing the threshold, monster attacks), your third progressive complication (test, allies, enemies, monster attacks), the turning point complication (the ordeal, monster attacks), and the crisis (apotheosis, monster is about to attack the protagonist).